ramseyjiang/go_junior_to_mid/usages/datatypes/stack/readme.md

 which includes making some objects unreachable when they’re no longer needed.
 The mutator is the initial phase before any garbage collecting where the heap allocation happens.

+# Generally, the mutator is utilised to assign objects into the heap and clear unused objects in the heap.

-Go’s garbage collector is a non-generational concurrent, tri-color mark and sweep garbage collector.
+Go’s garbage collector is a non-generational, concurrent, tri-color mark and sweep garbage collector.

-1.non-generational concurrent
+1.Non-generational
 A generational garbage collector focuses on recently allocated objects.
 Compiler optimisations allow the Go compiler to allocate objects with a known lifetime to the stack.
 This means fewer objects will be on the heap, so fewer objects will be garbage collected.
-This means that a generational garbage collector is not necessary in Go.
-So, Go uses a non-generational garbage collector.
+# **It means a generational garbage collector is not necessary in Go.
+So, Go uses a non-generational garbage collector.**

-Concurrent means that the collector runs at the same time as mutator threads.
+2.Concurrent:the collector runs at the same time as mutator threads.

 That's why Go uses a non-generational concurrent garbage collector.

-2. Mark and sweep is the type of garbage collector
+3.Mark and sweep is the type of garbage collector
 The algorithm has two phases, marking and sweeping.
-In the mark phase, the garbage will be detected in the heap and marks objects that are no longer needed.
+In the mark phase, the collector traverses the heap and marks objects that are no longer needed.
-In the sweep phase, the garbage will be removed.
+In the sweep phase, these objects will be removed.
 Mark and sweep is an indirect algorithm, as it marks live objects, and removes everything else.
-They are not direct, it means that the mark does not mark the garbage, it will mark the non-garbage.
-The sweep will remove everything, but not non-garbage.

-Implementation steps :
-Stop the world (STW) is the crucial phase to check memory status, it actually means stopping the running goroutines and turn write barrier on so that data on heap can be maintained.
+They are indirect, make live objects and removes everything else.

+Implementation mark and sweep steps:
+Go has all goroutines reach a garbage collection safe point with a process called **stop the world.**
+This temporarily stops the program from running and turns write barriers on to maintain data integrity on the heap.
+This allows for concurrency by allowing goroutines and the collector to run simultaneously.

-Once all goroutines has writing barriers on, the world will be started, and the workers will perform the garbage collection.
+Once all goroutines has writing barriers on, the Go runtime **starts the world** and has workers perform the garbage collection work.

-3.  tri-color algorithm
+**tri-color algorithm**
 Marking is implemented by using a tri-color algorithm.
 The algorithm divides objects in the heap into three sets according to the color assigned, black, white, and gray.